Enterprise-CMCS/eAPD/README.md

 This could take a few minutes.
 Once it's finished, everything is installed, configured, and running.
 However, the database will still be empty, so that needs to be created and populated with starter data.
-To do that, run:
+To do that, while the docker process is still running, open a new terminal window and run:

 ```shell
 docker-compose exec api npm run migrate